Use the Hashtag #AuMAW2018 or #AuMAW to find Australian Mediation Awareness Week Events you can attend or when letting people know about your event.

 What is a Hashtag?

-The reason you use them in social media is that they work like a filter to help people using the social media platform to categorise and find information on a specific topic.
-They can be general like #mediation (which will find anything that anyone has posted with the mediation hash tag) or specific like #AuMAW2016 (which will find what is posted this year related to the Australian Mediation Awareness Week)
+They are used in social media to make it easy to tag and categorize information.
+They work like a filter to help people using the social media platform to find information on a specific topic.
+They can be general like #mediation (which will find anything that anyone has posted with the mediation hash tag) or specific like #AuMAW2018 (which will find what is posted this year related to the Australian Mediation Awareness Week)

 It is especially useful on platforms like Twitter – https://twitter.com/ where trends are highlighted using Hashtags.